gristlabs/grist-static/README.md

   * You can also pass `initialData: 'path/to/data.csv'` to import a CSV file into a new table.
 In this case `initialFile` is optional.
   * There is also `initialContent` option.
 You can use it to pass the content of a CSV file.
   * You can also pass `elementId: 'element-id` to open Grist within an element in your page.
-    - If using `elementId`, and serving a `.grist` or `.csv` file at a URL that requires cookie-based authentication, be aware that Firefox may not support this yet ([bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1741489)).
-It can break when your page is itself rendered in an iframe.
 	- In that case, you can include a small wrapper page for your document as above, and embed it as an iframe yourself.
   * You can set `singlePage: true` for a less busy, single page layout.